mileistone/study_resources/questions.md

 ## Deep Learning

 ### General
-- difference between all kinds of norm
+- difference between all kinds of norm(in, ln, bn, gn)
 - bn vs se
 - alpha in bn, how to prune network using alpha
 - bn vs whitening
 - eps and momentum in bn
-- loss normalization: use batch-wise norm vs sample-wise norm
+- loss normalization: use batch-wise norm vs sample-wise norm or others
 - interpreting confidence scores: process each class separately or not
 - the use of activation function
 - relu vs sigmoid
 - backpropagation
 - class imbalance
+- vanishing gradient problem

 ### Convolutional neural networks
 - assumption of convolutional neural network